Neologic-Audio/reso-neo-playlist/README.md

 4. On the virtual environment page, click to create a new environment
 * Keep the project location as the base project filepath
-* Make sure to use the Python source your Operating System is using ** If you have multiple installations of Python, use "where python" in your terminal to find the correct file location
+* Make sure to use the Python source your Operating System is using <!-- python 3.9 for mac -->
+** If you have multiple installations of Python, use "where python" (for Windows) or "which python3" (for mac) in your terminal to find the correct file location
 * Keep inheritance and availability unchecked, since it's better to go on a project by project basis

 5. Click OK